daveight/ankicode-decks/README.md

 # Collection of Programming Challenges for AnkiCode

 ## Decks
-  Compiled decks are located in the `dist` folder in .csv and .apkg formats
+  Compiled decks are located in the `dist` folder in .csv format

 ## Build decks
   Build decks with the following command: